kristinemlarson/gnssrefl/README.md

 can change it in <code>gnssir</code> in your json file.
 If you want <code>gnssir</code> to use everything, just make **ediff** very large.

+Warning: <code>quickLook</code> calculates the minimum observed elevation angle in your file and prints that to the screen so you know what it is.
+It also uses that as your emin value (e1) if the default is smaller.
+It does this so you don't see all arcs as rejected.
+**Example**: your file had a receiver imposed elevation cutoff of 10 degrrees.
+The default minimum elevation angle in <code>quickLook</code> is 5 degrees.
+So would the default **ediff** value, not a single arc would reach the minimum required of 7 (5 + 2); everything would be rejected. <code>quickLook</code> instead sees that you have a emin of 10 and would substitute that for the default emin.
+However, <code>gnssir</code> does not do this because at that point you are supposed to have chosen a strategy, which is stored in the json file.

 <code>quickLook -screenstats True</code> provides more information to the screen
 about why arcs have been rejected.